dfki-ric-underactuated-lab/skidy/README.md

 ```

 End-effector representation w.r.t. last link body frame in the chain as SE(3) transformation matrix.
 Here you have the same syntax options as for the body reference configuration.
+For robots with more than one end-effector you can use a list of transforms instead.
+This requires a list of parent joint indices for the parameter `ee_parent`.

 ---